exploreAIsb/fitnesswithfun/README.md

 Visit http://127.0.0.1:5000 and try the seeded users `alex` or `jordan`.
 Creating a brand new profile will store it in SQLite and display a Gemini powered summary via ADK.

 **Workout Plan Generation**: After viewing a user profile, click the "Generate Workout Plan" button to get a personalized workout plan based on the Kaggle gym exercise dataset.
-The ADK agent uses an **MCP server** (`kaggle_mcp_server.py`) to query the dataset using the user's age, daily goal, intensity, mood, restrictions, and available exercise time.
+The ADK agent uses an **MCP server** (`kaggle_mcp_server.py`) to query the dataset using the user's age, daily goal, intensity, mood, injury restrictions, and available exercise time.
 The MCP server ensures all queries go through the standardized Model Context Protocol.

 ### Notes